pmander90/WDI-Everything-Conf/README.md

 ln -s ~/dotfiles/ST3/Packages/ Packages ln -s ~/dotfiles/ST3/Installed\ Packages Installed\ Packages
 ```

-- Symlinks are shortcuts to the actual file.
-- Using the above example, any changes done to SublimeText packages are propogated to the dotfiles directory instead
-- Changes are automatically included to the git repo and can be pushed to github and propogated to other machines
-- Careful of private data, space constraints

 ##Setup Scripts
 - Use shell scripts to automate the process of setting up your enviroment